smistad/annotationweb/README.md

 But has been extended by several contributors at both SINTEF and NTNU.

 Warning: This is reasearch-ware and thus seriously lack documentation and tests.

-You are welcome to contribute to this project, and feel free to direct any questions to @smistad.
+You are more than welcome to contribute to this project, and feel free to ask questions.

 Requirements